Low Iron & Iron Deficiency: Symptoms, Causes and Solutions

 What to do if you’re deficient

 Firstly, if you suspect you have an iron deficiency based on any of the symptoms listed above, it’s important to get your levels tested.
+While you're at it, here are some other important blood markers to test.
 Even if they’re on the lower end of normal it’s a good idea to consider and address the root causes.
 Like we mentioned, we often have clients with very low levels, enough to experience symptoms, but who haven’t been flagged by their doctor because they’re still technically within the “normal” limits.

 Make sure to get a copy of your results from your doctor!